 Friday, November 20th, 2015

-Bhajans continued and the session ended with Mangala Arathi at 0930 hrs.
+Bhajans continued and the session concluded with Mangala Arathi at 1840 hrs.

 II Samastha Lokah Sukhino Bhavantu II